Personal finances of professional American athletes: Basketball

-Basketball Hall of Famer Magic Johnson is an example of an athlete who has not only kept his money, but increased it.
-He has built a thriving business empire.
+Basketball Hall of Famer Magic Johnson is notable as an example of an athlete who has parlayed his sporting career into significant business ventures, building a diversified commercial portfolio beyond his athletic earnings.
 He was at one time a part owner of the Los Angeles Lakers, and his company, Magic Johnson Enterprises, has a net worth of $700 million.
 In 2012, he was a minority partner in a group that bought the Los Angeles Dodgers.

 Michael Jordan has proven almost as successful in his post-basketball business ventures, despite a temporary financial setback due to his divorce.
 He has numerous business interests, most notably his own line of apparel through Nike.
 In March 2010, he became the majority owner of the Charlotte Bobcats, now known as the Charlotte Hornets, after buying out most of the interest of founding owner Bob Johnson for $275 million.

 Another Hall of Famer, Karl Malone, was involved in a substantial number of business ventures during his NBA career, with his involvement both expanding and diversifying since his retirement.
 A 2012 story in the Deseret News of Salt Lake City, where he played almost all of his NBA career, listed his current ventures.
 Among these are new- and used-car dealerships in the Salt Lake City area; a cattle ranch and substantial timber property in his home state of Louisiana; restaurants in Louisiana, Utah and Idaho; a commercial development company; a deer-raising venture; and an outfitting business.

 John Havlicek used his NBA earnings to invest in an up-and-coming fast food chain.
 When Wendy's became a major success, it left Havlicek with enough income to retire comfortably.